 NEWSFLASH FROM 2022

 We just played another original pressing of For Sale and this copy had a Triple Plus (A+++) side one, mated to a Double Plus (A++) side two.
 For Sale is still the only studio album with top quality sound on the original pressing that we have ever played, but now we can say with some authority that if you have a bunch of originals, you might just have one with killer sound like the one we had.
 There was a later pressing that also earned our top grade, a subject we touch on in this commentary for Kind of Blue.

 Before this, the only Beatles record we would sell on the Yellow and Black Parlophone label was A Collection of Oldies… But Goldies.
 That title does have the best sound on the early label.
 In numerous shootouts, no Black and Silver label pressing from the ’70s was competitive with the best stereo copies made in the ’60s.

-Until now, it was clearly the exception to our rule: that from With the Beatles up through Sgt.
-Pepper, the best sounding Beatles pressings would always be found on the best reissue pressings.
+Until now, it was clearly the exception to our rule.
+From With the Beatles up through Yellow Submarine, the best sounding Beatles pressings would always be found on the best reissue pressings.

 Here are the notes for the best sounding For Sale on the early label we played in our recent shootout.

 For those who have trouble reading our writing, the basics are:

 Track one is clear enough, a bit recessed.